zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 **What should you import from the back end?** You can import the necessary types, but avoid importing business logic.
 Remember that if something is imported to the front end, it immediately becomes public.
 Someone could open the browser console, snoop around your code, and find your private business logic or secret keys if you import them to the front end.
 That could lead to a security breach.
 In our application, we added a `shared` folder in the back end, which should be used to import types to the front end.
 Sharing some pure functions that do not rely on configuration or back-end dependencies is also possible.

-For back-end-to-front-end imports we will **import from `@mono/server/src/shared/...`**.
+For back-end-to-front-end imports we will **import from `@serer/shared/...`**.
 We will not rely on your memory alone to remember this.
-We have added an ESLint rule to disallow other cross-package imports, which is a good security measure.
+There is an ESLint rule to disallow other cross-package imports, which is a good security measure.

 ## Bonus challenges

 Since we will be working on a very minimal application, we can only cover some topics you would encounter in a real-world application.
 Here are some bonus challenges that you can try to tackle:

-- Experiment with different testing approaches when dealing with the database - an in-memory database, a real PostgreSQL database, a mocked database, etc.
-- Use cookies for authentication instead of local storage.
+- Add pagination for projects and bugs.
 - Handle expired access tokens.
 - Add OAuth authentication with GitHub.
+- Use cookies for authentication instead of local storage.
 - Add E2E tests for user stories ("As a user, I can...").
-- Add pagination for projects and bugs.
 - Display a bug count on the project page that would be correct even if the front-end client does not get all the bugs from the back-end.

 ## Approach to Solving the Task